aragon/osx/DEPLOYMENT_CHECKLIST.md

 ## Appendix

-- Changing the owner of the choosen ENS domains will also revoke the permissions of the `DAO_ENSSubdomainRegistrar` and `Plugin_ENSSubdomainRegistrar`.
-Therefore if the owner ship gets transfered restored the approval for these 2 contracts.
+- Changing the owner of the chosen ENS domains will also revoke the permissions of the `DAO_ENSSubdomainRegistrar` and `Plugin_ENSSubdomainRegistrar`.
+Therefore if the ownership gets transfered, restore the approval for these 2 contracts.